lukeorth/lugo/lugo/content/posts/maze-generation.md

 ![Maze Animation](/images/maze.gif)

-I recently came across [this video series](https://www.youtube.com/watch?v=HyK_Q5rrcr4) on maze generation by Daniel Shiffman (The Coding Train), and I found the animations to be strangely satisfying.
+I recently watched [this YouTube series](https://www.youtube.com/watch?v=HyK_Q5rrcr4) on maze generation by Daniel Shiffman (The Coding Train) and was amused by the animations he produced.
 Since Shiffman developed his example using JavaScript, I thought it would be fun to port it to Go and document the journey.

 <!--more-->

 ## The Algorithm

-Like Shiffman, I will be using a [recursive backtracking algorithm](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Recursive_implementation) to generate the mazes.
+Like Shiffman, I will be using a [recursive backtracking algorithm](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Recursive_implementation) to generate my mazes.
 This algorithm is very similar to [depth-first search](https://en.wikipedia.org/wiki/Depth-first_search) (DFS), with a slight twist.
-Let's carefully observe the animation above to get a better understanding.
+Let's analyze the animation above to see how it works.

 We start off with an empty grid of cells.
-The algorithm forms a path by "drilling" through the grid, cell by cell, removing the impeding walls along the way.
+The algorithm forms a path by "drilling" through the grid, cell by cell, removing impeding walls along the way.
 At each step, the next cell is chosen at *random*.
 This produces the maze effect.
-If our algorithm ever becomes "trapped", meaning it can't move forward without *a*) going out of bounds, or *b*) "drilling" into a previously explored cell, it will backtrack until it can continue exploring new cells.
+If the algorithm ever becomes "trapped", meaning it can't move forward without *a*) going out of bounds, or *b*) "drilling" into a previously explored cell, it will backtrack until it can continue exploring new cells.

-This can be summarized more succinctly with the following instructions:
+This can be stated more succinctly with the following steps:

 1. Choose a "start" cell and make it the current cell
 2. Mark the current cell as visited
-3. While the current cell has unvisited neighbor cells
+3. While the current cell has any unvisited neighbor cells
     1. Randomly choose one of the unvisited neighbors
     2. Remove the wall between the current cell and the neighbor cell
     3. Execute this routine recursively for the neighbor cell

-One thing to note with this approach is its bias towards mazes with long passageways---a result of DFS's low branching factor.
+An important consideration when using this approach is its strong bias for creating mazes with long passageways---a result of DFS's low branching factor.
 While that's not necessarily a bad thing, it does reduce the complexity of our mazes.

 **Note:** For creating mazes without biases, check out [Wilson's algorithm](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Wilson's_algorithm).